FREQUENTLY ASKED QUESTIONS

 - How old must one be to enter the Young Creatives Award?

-If you are turning 27 in 2019 or younger, you can submit a portfolio of their professional work from the last
+If you are turning 27 in 2019 or younger, you can submit a portfolio of your professional work from the last

 three years.
 Entry is FREE.